RAD: Towards Trustworthy Retrieval-Augmented Multi-modal Clinical Diagnosis: Experiments

 \textbf{Evaluation Metrics.} For the evaluation of model performance, we adopt widely used multi-label classification metrics including F1, Precision, Recall, AUC, mAP, and ACC.
 All metrics are the average of multiple labels.
 Since standard accuracy (ACC) aggregates predictions across all labels and thus may not adequately reflect the correctness for individual patients, we include an additional metric named sample-wise ACC (ACC-S).
 This metric considers a prediction correct only if all labels of a patient are accurately classified, making it more aligned with clinical scenarios.

 \textbf{Implementation Details.} In practice, Top-$k$ in Eq.(\ref{eq:retrieve}) is set to 10.
 All guidelines obtained by Eq.(\ref{eq:summ}) and the indicators used in Algorithm~\ref{alg:recall} are manually verified to avoid potential factual errors.
-The sample ratio of negative samples in $\mathcal{L}_{\text{GECL}}$ is set to 5.
-The default backbone of the text encoder and image encoder is ClinicalBERT~\cite{wang2023optimized} and ResNet-50~\cite{he2016deep}, respectively.
+The default backbone of the text image encoder is ClinicalBERT~\cite{wang2023optimized} and ResNet-50~\cite{he2016deep}, respectively.
 The hyperparameters $\alpha$ and $\beta$, which serve as the balancing ratio between different losses, are set to be $1e-2$ and $1e-1$, respectively.
 All experiments are conducted on a single NVIDIA A100 GPU.